 These are the personal work, illustrations and animations of Maria Stark.
 I work as an animator and motion designer and make illustrations the rest of the time.
 Ink on paper is my superpower.
-If you have questions about collaborations, making commissions or just want to offer me a job, press the button and send me an e-mail.
-I have a shop at mariastark.bigcartel.com where you can buy prints.
+If you have questions about collaborations, making commissions, buying prints or just want to offer me a job, press the button and send me an e-mail.

 This is the first of three images that tells the story about the fate of Prince Blue-Feather - once alive in a vivid court, now faded in a deep and strange sleep.

 "Prince Blue-Feather, is still resting.

 Drawn with ink on paper, colored with Copic markers.